 In 1998 the Italian Government decided to provide Rome with a proper Centre for Contemporary Art with the space which is required by some "installations" designed by today's artists.
 The site chosen was a former barracks near Via Flaminia with a very large courtyard surrounded by low early XXth century buildings.
 In 1999 the project developed by British architect Zaha Hadid won an international contest.

 One of the strong points of the project was that it took into account the urban layout of the neighbourhood and in general the landscape of Rome by avoiding the construction of a tall building, which would have modified the historical view of Rome from the Janiculum.
 In 2010 Zaha Hadid was awarded the Royal Institute of British Architects Stirling Prize for this project.
+In 2012 she designed the Heydar Aliyev Centre in Baku.

 A small section of MAXXI is dedicated to a permanent exhibition of models, drawings and photos of Italian contemporary architecture.
 The rest of the complex houses temporary exhibitions, "installations" and events.